Sefi Rivlin: Acting career

 Rivlin's acting debut was in 1973, when he appeared at the Khan Theater in Jerusalem in Servant of Two Masters, directed by the British-born director Mike Alfreds.
 He played the part of the Archie Bunker character on Itche - the Israeli version of All in the Family - and starred in the series Sefi, an Israeli version of Britain's Mr. Bean.
-He acted in musicals and often served as master of ceremonies at children’s festivals.
+He acted in musicals and often emceed children's festivals.
 Rivlin appeared on the long-running comedy show Zehu Ze!.
 In the 1980s and 1990s, he appeared in a number of films, including director Avi Nesher's HaSodot.

 Sports career

 He enrolled in the youth football club of Hapoel Rishon LeZion F.C. and later on played in the senior side from 1962 until 1969.

 Political activism

 A supporter of the Likud party, he appeared in advertisements for the party in the 1984 national elections.
 He briefly served on the Rishon LeZion City Council.
 In 2008, he ran in the primaries to determine the Likud list for the Eighteenth Knesset, but was placed in an unrealistic place on the list.